Best Canon wide-angle lenses

 |

-Still in the area of wide-angle lenses, Sigma offers a superb 20mm f/1.4, something that no native brand (Canon/ Nikon) has ever produced.
-Sigma now offers a very fast lens capable of performing well for low light photography, landscape photography and architecture photography.
+Still in the wide-angle category, Sigma offers a superb 20mm f/1.4, something neither Canon nor Nikon had produced natively.
+Sigma now offers a very fast lens capable of performing well in low light, landscape and architecture photography.

-Sigma has hit hard with the release of this new 20mm and for the price, this lens is an excellent wide-angle lens to consider!
+Sigma has made a strong impression with the release of this new 20mm and for the price, this lens is an excellent wide-angle lens to consider!

 5 – Sigma 24mm f/1.4 DG HSM